 | Full apartment rewiring | 3,000 – 8,000 | Complete rewire, new DB board, DEWA-compliant |

 Dubai 2026 prices for licensed DEWA-approved electrical work.
-UAE electrical standard is BS 7671 (UK wiring regulations).
+UAE electrical standard is BS 7671 (UK wiring regulations), 240V/50Hz single-phase and 415V three-phase supply.
 Parts costs included where stated.

 Why You Must Use a Licensed Electrician in Dubai